"COVID-19 Lockdown Exit Analysis" 26th Apr 2022

 Shanghai's Covid Experience May Affect How the Rest of China Sees the Pandemic

 In recent days, the censorship machine within WeChat has come out.
 Last weekend, its biggest guns were aimed at a short six-minute clip called the “Voices of April.”
 It was a simple video showing the city skyline, with audio snippets of officials’ comments at press conferences and residents’ pleas for help.
 It seems to have touched on a sore subject: the overstretched Shanghai public health system.
 However, it was not something so sensational it deserved instantaneous censorship.
 When my friends tried to circumvent WeChat’s censor and share the video via various cloud services, their links were quickly blocked.
 By Saturday afternoon, people became so frustrated they started posting the song “Do You Hear the People Sing?” from the musical Les Miserables.
 That got censored, too.
-But the word was out.
-And it matters that it is out in Shanghai.
-The city is not Xian, or northeastern Jilin province where local governments could just bury discontent.
-Shanghai is China’s commercial and cultural hub; its 25 million residents include native Shanghainese and more than 10 million from all over China.
-These are constantly in touch with their hometowns.

 What Shanghai Is Going Through Is News to Many in the Rest of China